jdelon02/agent-os/templates/instructions/analyze-product.md

 <persistence_template>
   ## Analysis Knowledge Captured

-  The following insights have been stored in the project knowledge base:
+  The following insights have been stored in the Integrated Memory System:

   ### Architectural Analysis
   - **Architecture Pattern**: [CAPTURED_ARCHITECTURE_PATTERN]